dvingo/a_timely_manner/README.md

 This was is a side project built for iOS 6.
-It is most likely out of date regarding changes needed to run for 7.
+It is most likely out of date regarding changes needed to run for more recent versions of iOS.

 My developer account expired and the app was removed from the store.